-In the UK, most properties are either leasehold or freehold.
+There are both leasehold and freehold properties in the UK.
 But what do these terms mean, and what is the difference between them?
-This article answers some of the most frequently asked questions about leasehold and freehold properties.
+This article answers some of the most frequently asked questions about leasehold vs freehold properties.

 What is a freehold property?

-A freehold property means that you own the house as well as the land it’s built on (including the garden and other outdoor areas).
+If your property is freehold, you own the house and the land it sits on (including the garden and other outdoor areas).

 What is a leasehold property?

-A leasehold property means that you own the property but not the land it’s built on.
-This land is owned by a freeholder, who sells the use of the property on their land for a set amount of time (typically hundreds of years).
+If your property is leasehold, you own the property for a set amount of time, but not the land it’s built on.
+The land is owned by a freeholder.
+They sell the use of the property on their land for a set amount of time (typically hundreds of years at the start of the lease).

 There are several key differences between leasehold and freehold, including:

 - With freehold, you own the property and the land it’s on.
-With leasehold, you own the property but not the land.
+With leasehold, you own the property for a set time period, but not the land.

-- With leasehold, it’s typical to pay ground rent to the freeholder for use of the land.
-Other service charges may apply.
+- With leasehold, you typically agree to pay ground rent and a service charge to the freeholder.
+In return, you get long term use of the land and maintenance of communal areas.
 With freehold, there are no additional charges, and you are responsible for all maintenance.

 - Remortgaging or selling a freehold property is typically easier.
-If there are fewer years left on the lease (typically 70 years or fewer), it may be difficult to remortgage or sell a leasehold property.
+It may be more difficult to remortgage or sell a leasehold property, depending on the length of the lease – typically 80 years or fewer can cause issues.

 What is a share of freehold?

-A share of freehold means that each property owner on the land (for example, in a block of flats), owns a share of the freehold alongside other leaseholders, instead of effectively renting the land from a sole freeholder.
+A share of freehold means that each property owner on the land (for example, in a block of flats), owns a share of the freehold alongside other leaseholders.
+This is an alternative to effectively renting the land from a sole freeholder.

-Owning a share of freehold can be beneficial, as it allows you more control over the maintenance of the property and land and makes it easier to extend the lease.
-However, it can be expensive to buy the freehold, as you’ll have to account for your share of a surveyor to determine the value, the purchase price, legal fees, and even stamp duty if the price is over £125,000.
+Owning a share of freehold can be beneficial in a few ways.
+It gives you more control over the maintenance of the property and land, and makes it easier to extend the lease.
+However, it can be expensive to buy the freehold.
+You’ll have to account for your share of a surveyor to determine the value, the purchase price, legal fees, and even stamp duty if the price is over £125,000.

 Can you buy the freehold of a leasehold property?